 Road tripping is one of my favorite things to do.
-I've driven Route 66, seen the World's Largest Pistachio, driven to the border of Area 51, visited the Stanley Hotel (only during the day, of course!), experienced an October sunrise in Acadia and enjoyed pancakes in Vermont.
+I've driven Route 66, seen the World's Largest Pistachio, been to the Very Large Array on the day the satellites changed formation, driven the Appalachian Trail, experienced an October sunrise in Acadia and enjoyed pancakes in Vermont.
 I appreciate the good nature our country has to offer by visiting state and national parks often.
 Other loves I have are painting on canvas, sewing a new pattern, kiln firing glass, and expanding my garden.

 If there's anything else I could add it's that I absolutely love being an Electrologist!

 Contact information, office locations, and appointment hours are available on our Contact page.

 Member of Society for Clinical and Medical Hair Removal (SCMHR)

 The Society for Clinical and Medical Hair Removal, Inc. (SCMHR) is an international non-profit organization with members in the United States, Canada, and abroad.
 SCMHR supports all methods of hair removal and is dedicated to the research of new technology, allowing our members to offer cutting-edge, safe, and effective hair removal procedures to their clients.

 Member of Hendersonville Area Chamber of Commerce

 The Hendersonville Area Chamber of Commerce sets the standard for excellence in membership services, community alliances and business growth and development within the Hendersonville area.
 We connect business with customers, suppliers and important community issues, advocate for our broad and diverse members to create a climate of growth, promote business through a variety of marketing activities to the community and member to member, and support members through education, recognition and business assistance.